russellsaintcyr/BookSuggestionWebApp/README.md

   * Internationalization (i18n)

 ### Build, Test and Execute
 Maven command to build: `mvn package`.
 This will run the unit tests and create an executable jar `BookSuggestionWebApp-1.0-SNAPSHOT-war-exec.jar`.
-You can then run the up with one of the commands below.
+You can then run the app with one of the commands below.
 ```
 java -jar target/BookSuggestionWebApp-1.0-SNAPSHOT-war-exec.jar
 ... or ...